 The RNLI has a varied supply chain and broad supplier base.
-We procure materials, engines and equipment to enable the construction of high-tech lifeboats at our manufacturing centres in Poole Dorset and in East Cowes on the Isle of Wight.
-In addition, we buy and distribute lifesaving equipment, vehicles, Personal Protective Equipment (PPE) and clothing to our Lifeguards on 240 beaches, volunteer crews and staff at 238 lifeboat stations, Flood Rescue Teams, 6 regional bases and a number of support centres.
+We procure materials, services and equipment to enable the construction of high-tech lifeboats at our manufacturing centres in Poole, Dorset and in East Cowes on the Isle of Wight.
+In addition, we buy and distribute lifesaving equipment, vehicles, personal protective equipment (PPE) and clothing to our Lifeguards on 240 beaches, volunteer crews and staff at 238 lifeboat stations, Flood Rescue Teams, 6 regional bases and a number of support centres.
 We operate a number of shops retailing new RNLI merchandise and supply RNLI branded materials to our fundraising and education teams throughout the UK and Ireland.
-At our Lifesaving Support Centre in Poole we have a training centre with accommodation and catering, alongside traditional office functions, warehousing and logistics.
+At our RNLI Support Centre in Poole we have a training centre with accommodation and catering, alongside traditional office functions, warehousing and logistics.

 We have a Compliance Management Framework, which seeks to assure adherence to our policies and processes.
 We also have a Safeguarding Policy and a Whistleblowing Hotline.

 We have a clear set of values - selfless, courageous, trustworthy and dependable – which underpin our ethical position and the behaviours that are expected of all our volunteers and staff.
 This ethos is carried through into Our Watch 2020-24, our policies and the way we interact with partners, suppliers, supporters and the public.